cha87de/couchbase-docker-cloudnative/README.md

+**WARNING:** Couchbase has some issues when running in a typical cloud setup!
+Your data may be lost!
+Follow https://github.com/couchbase/docker/issues/83 for more details.
+If you still want/have to use it, go ahead.

 This couchbase docker container provides initialization via environment variables.
 Apart from that it is based on the latest official couchbase ce docker image from docker hub.